 Download SLE-15-SP6 (Arm) installation image.
 This you can put on a regular USB stick or on an SD card using dd command.

 Boot from the USB stick/SD card, that you wrote above and install SP6.
-You need to install via serial console, since the monitor won’t get any signal without the out-of-tree nvidia kernel modules, which are installed later in the process.
+You can install via serial console or connect a monitor to the display port.

 Make sure you select the following modules during installation: